National Experimental University of the Greater Caracas: Student centers

-The National Experimental University of Greater Caracas in different expressions of university student revolution has been on a parametric basis to create within its own Institution concentrated in the Old University College of Caracas a Student Center that does not only be a leader in addressing the different problems that occur in the favorite House of Studies, but also for Venezuela.
-It has been the main University that, after the creation of its Student Center under legal and constitutional parameters, in practice to the ideology that promotes the Sophocracy had to build the Fraternity between Presidents of the House of Studies and the University Rectorate.
-His activity was strongly framed in the political changes in Venezuela, such as the revolution or the so-called Venezuelan presidential crisis led by the Sophocratic Movement and its supreme, the President of Acta, SANDRA MORA of the FVEU (Venezuelan Federation of Students University students);
+The National Experimental University of Greater Caracas, in different expressions of university student revolution, has been on a parametric basis to create within its own Institution concentrated in the Old University College of Caracas, a Student Center that is a leader in addressing the different problems occurring not only in the favorite House of Studies, but also in Venezuela.
+It has been the main University that, after the creation of its Student Center under legal and constitutional parameters, in keeping with the ideology of Sophocracy, had to build the Fraternity between Presidents of the House of Studies and the University Rectorate.
+Its activity was strongly framed by political changes in Venezuela, such as the revolution or the so-called Venezuelan presidential crisis led by the Sophocratic Movement and its supreme, the President of Acta, SANDRA MORA of the FVEU (Venezuelan Federation of Students University students);